scaleoutsean/awesome-solidfire/README.md

 #### Graylog

 - Redirect SolidFire log directly or indirectly (for example first to syslog-ng and from there forward to Graylog in the GELF format)
+- For structured search see the Logstash how-to linked below, maybe it will help you

 #### ELK

 - Redirect SolidFire log to syslog-ng or LogStash or whatever, and from there to Elastic
+- A how-to article for Filebeat/Logstash as well as SolidFire API-based queries can be found [here](https://scaleoutsean.github.io/2021/10/18/solidfire-syslog-filebeat-logstash-elk-stack.html)

 #### Grafana/Graphite - HCICollector